Technology Training - Click Here!

 (click to view full)

-Oct 12/09: With 4 of 72 Typhoons delivered to the Royal Saudi Air Force, and flying operations commencing, BAE systems announces a detailed 3-year contract for “The Salam Support Solution.”
+Oct 12/09: Support.
+With 4 of 72 Typhoons delivered to the Royal Saudi Air Force, and flying operations commencing, BAE systems announces a detailed 3-year contract for “The Salam Support Solution.”
 This is a full availability-based service contract, which also includes Saudi pilot training in the UK and training for RSAF maintenance technicians.
-The deal’s value was not disclosed, but Saudi support contracts tend to be large due to the range of contractor services they request.
+Britain is already implementing the Typhoon Availability Service (TAS) for its Eurofighter fleet.

-Sept 7/09: Diehl BGT receives an interesting spin-off order for its 5th generation IRIS-T (InfraRed Imaging System – Tail/thrust vector controlled) short range air-air missiles, which will equip Saudi Arabia’s Eurofighter Typhoons and its Tornado strike aircraft.
+Sept 7/09: IRIS-T missiles.
+Diehl BGT receives an interesting spin-off order for its 5th generation IRIS-T (InfraRed Imaging System – Tail/thrust vector controlled) short range air-air missiles, which will equip Saudi Arabia’s Eurofighter Typhoons and its Tornado strike aircraft.
 The size of the order was not announced.

-June 25/09: Data Link Solutions in Cedar Rapids, IA receives a $28.9 million firm-fixed-price delivery order for MIDS-LVT Link 16 terminals.
+June 25/09: Link 16.
+Data Link Solutions in Cedar Rapids, IA receives a $28.9 million firm-fixed-price delivery order for MIDS-LVT Link 16 terminals.
 It combines purchases for the USA (45%), Saudi Arabia (15%), Canada (10%), South Korea (8%), Switzerland (6%), Finland (6%), Poland (5%), Japan (4%), and Norway (1%).

 See Sept 26/08 entry, re: Saudi Arabia’s official DSCA request to equip its new Eurofighter Typhoons.